Exawind/amr-wind/docs/sphinx/walkthrough/calibration.rst

       Actuator.T0.epsilon                      = 5.0

-Five different wind speeds WS = 5 m/s, 6.5 m/s, 9 m/s, 11 m/s, 14 m/s are included in the calibration here to cover region 1, 2, and 3 performance, and six different epsilon values are tested including :math:`\epsilon = 1, 2, 3, 4, 5, 10`.
+Five different wind speeds of 5 m/s, 6.5 m/s, 9 m/s, 11 m/s, and 14 m/s are included in the calibration here to cover regions 1, 2, and 3 performance, and six different epsilon values are tested including :math:`\epsilon = 1, 2, 3, 4, 5, 10`.
 The initial calibrations are focused primarily at 9.0m/s, and the optimal epsilon value(s) are then tested at the other wind speeds.

 4. **Compare Results**: Run the ALM simulations and compare the results with those obtained from OpenFAST.
 Focus on key performance metrics.
 The following figures show the results from OpenFAST and the AMR-Wind simulations at six different :math:`\epsilon` values for generated power, blade pitch, rotor speed, and rotor torque.